 “Newport has just outperformed quarter after quarter for a couple of years now,” said Phil Gorham, a tobacco analyst with Morningstar Inc.

 Altria, which makes industry leader Marlboro cigarettes, and Reynolds, maker of the Camel and Pall Mall brands, have been trying to sell menthol cigarettes, but are losing ground in a segment that is doing relatively better in the tobacco industry, Gorham said.

 “Newport has the best brand equity and they continue to gain share,” said Charles Norton, a portfolio manager with GNI Capital Inc. “Menthol continues to do well and Newport is gaining share within menthol.”

 The continued success of Newport may spur competitors to increase their efforts to gain share in the menthol cigarette market, Gorham said, barring tightened regulation by the U.S. government.

 A U.S. Food and Drug Administration panel studying the health affects of the popular flavoring and whether it encourages people to start smoking cigarettes is due to submit a report by March 2011.

 Chief Executive Murray Kessler, who took over in September, said that science does not show menthol to be harmful.
 But the FDA review process could “create some volatility in our stock, down or up,” he said.

-Meanwhile, a new non-menthol Newport cigarette will start shipping in the last week of October.
+Meanwhile, a cigarette-store.biz/info/non-menthol-newport-bestseller-lorillard-says will start shipping in the last week of October.